Congenital Pulmonary Lymphangiectasia

 Languages Spoken:

-Maxim Itkin is an Interventional Radiologist in Philadelphia, Pennsylvania.
+Maxim Itkin is a Pediatric Radiologist and a Radiologist practicing medicine in Wilmington, Delaware.
 Dr. Itkin is rated as an Elite provider by MediFind in the treatment of Congenital Pulmonary Lymphangiectasia.
-His top areas of expertise are Chylous Ascites, Congenital Pulmonary Lymphangiectasia, Ascites, Gastrostomy, and Angioplasty.
-Dr. Itkin is currently accepting new patients.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Chylous Ascites, Congenital Pulmonary Lymphangiectasia, Ascites, Gastrostomy, and Angioplasty.
+Dr. Itkin is board certified in American Board Of Radiology.

 Distinguished in Congenital Pulmonary Lymphangiectasia